Otolaryngology (ENT) ST3

 Evidence to upload:

-8) Summarise your two best presentations since leaving medical school.
-Presentation 1
+- (Q8 & 9) Summarise your two best presentations since leaving medical school.
+For each presentation:

 Include mode of presentation (oral/poster), meeting title and type (International/National/Regional).
 Maximum 150 words per summary.